Aktualizacja Weblate

 • If you are upgrading from the 4.x release, always first upgrade to 5.0.2.

-Migrating from other databases to PostgreSQL#
+Migrating from other databases to PostgreSQL

-Tworzenie bazy danych w PostgreSQL#
+Tworzenie bazy danych w PostgreSQL

-It is usually a good idea to run Weblate in a separate database, and separate user account:
+It is usually a good idea to run Weblate in a separate database, and a separate user account:

 # If PostgreSQL was not installed before, set the main password